BARNABIT4/SandwichBot/README.md

 ## Bundled modules

 Each module has detailed instructions inside their own files.
-Take a look at them for further details on how to use. there is also some i have added that are 3DS specific, they just output text.
+Take a look at them for further details on how to use. there is also some i have added that are 3DS specific, they just output text. all of the emote"gif" commands require nitro and/or being in my gotbrew server

 - `emote [emote]`
   Shows information about a custom emote.